This story has two components, and I’m going to start with the second.

 Since the literal invention and rise of Jogging in the 70's, injury rates among runners have climbed continuously (ref) despite innovations and advances in shoe technology.
 Maybe more motion control, more cushioning and more arch support are not the answer?

-The last rule is a shoe must have a narrow toe box to keep the forefoot and toes firmly and securely in place.
+This is to keep the forefoot and toes firmly and securely in place.

 All three of these traditional rules for shoes are highly contentious, but it's this third rule that I want to bust wide open in the rest of this article.